Inbestigator/dressed/www/content/components.md

 ## Dynamic Component IDs

+> [!IMPORTANT]
+> If you are are Windows or have Windows developers you will have issues with the file name method for dynamic component, you're recommended to use [Pattern Export](#pattern-export) over filenames.

 As you may have noticed in the previous example, a component can be passed certain arguments.

 Components can be **parameterized** using special patterns in their filenames.
 This enables you to match component IDs dynamically and extract arguments from them.
 Dynamic IDs can be applied to any component type.